 License Information System Search

 In Nebraska, anyone who provides child care to four or more children from different families must be licensed as a child care provider.
 There are five license types:

-The Department will conduct an unannounced inspection each year to assess compliance with licensing regulations for programs licensed for 29 or fewer children.
-A minimum of two unannounced inspections each year to assess compliance with licensing regulations will occur with programs who are licensed for 30 or more children.
-The Department may conduct additional inspections throughout the year due to complaints or to follow up on previous violations in compliance.
+Programs licensed for 29 or fewer children are subject to one unannounced inspection from DHHS each year to assess compliance with licensing.
+A minimum of two unannounced inspections each year to assess compliance will occur with programs who are licensed for 30 or more children.
+Additional inspections may be conducted throughout the year to follow up on complaints or previous violations in compliance.
 The following are checklists used as tools to determine a program's compliance with licensing regulations:

 Family Child Care Home I Checklist